 Columbus may be a city, but it’s also full of green space, parks, and beautiful gardens.
 The seasons in Ohio lend to stunning and ever-changing displays at these beautiful public gardens in Columbus.
 Some of the gardens and arboretums that we’ve included are also free, so pack a picnic, bring your camera, and explore the best gardens in Columbus year-round.
 Get inspiration for your own garden (#gardengoals), or just enjoy the beautiful surroudings and fresh air.

 Whether you consider yourself a gardener or just like pretty things, you can’t deny that plants and flowers beautify any landscape and home.
-Plant sales are a great way to purchase plants, flowers, and trees, as they are typically well-priced and the varieties that are native to the local area, or are known to grow well in our environment.
-While most plant sales in person, there are also several local online options with local pickups – scroll down to see upcoming plant sales and other garden events.
+Plant sales are a great way to purchase plants, flowers, and trees, as they are typically well-priced and the varieties that are native to the local area.
+While most plant sales in person, there are also several local online options with local pickups – scroll down to see upcoming plant sales (typically held in Spring) and other garden events.

 The Most Stunning Public Gardens in Columbus

 Created in 1953, Columbus Park of Roses has grown to include over 12,000 roses of more than 400 varieties.
 There are also herb and perennial gardens and display beds of annual plantings.
 The Columbus Recreation and Parks Department owns and maintains the park.
 While there are plenty of gardens to enjoy from Spring – Fall, peak Rose season is late May through Summer, with a second bloom in September in the Formal Rose Garden.

 Visit: The park is free to all visitors and open every day from dawn to dusk.
 It is accessible to strollers and wheelchairs.
 3901 N High St, Columbus, OH 43214 See details here.